Online Banking otherwise known as internet banking was introduced in India in the late1990s.

 How Secure is Online Banking?

-The security of online banking depends on the security measures taken by the bank.
-These can include using encryption technology, using two–factor authentication, and using secure server technology.
-Banks should also make sure their online banking systems are regularly updated with the latest security measures.
+Latest technological innovations have improved the security of online banking.
+These include encryption technology, twofactor authentication, and secure server technology.
+Banks also ensure their online banking systems are regularly updated with the latest security measures.

-- One-stop banking solutions platforms like RazorpayX allows business owners to open current accounts, pay taxes, schedule payments, pay vendors seamlessly and check invoices from a single dashboard.
+• RazorpayX allows business owners to open digital current accounts, pay taxes, schedule payments, pay vendors seamlessly and check invoices from a single dashboard.
 This saves valuable time and effort.

 Frequently Asked Questions